microsoft/DataConnectors/README.md

 ## Quickstart

 > **Note:** The steps to enable extensions changed in the June 2017 version of Power BI Desktop.
-Please see below for instructions for the May 2017 release.

 1. Install the [Power Query SDK](https://aka.ms/powerquerysdk) from the Visual Studio Marketplace
 2. Create a new Data Connector project